abayomipopoola/abayomipopoola/src/content/blog/toyota-case-of-lean-product-development/index.md

 #### Kaizen

 Kaizen, or continuous improvement processes, often is considered to be the building block of all lean production methods.
-It focuses on eliminating waste, improving productivity, and achieving sustained continual improvement in targeted activities and processes of an organization.
+It focuses on eliminating waste, improving productivity, and achieving sustained continual improvement in targeted activities and processes of an organisation.

 Kaizen has practically become a universal word.
-But is rarely practised in most organizations as a true continuous improvement that spreads throughout the organization.
+But is rarely practised in most organisations as a true continuous improvement that spreads throughout the organisation.
 Kaizen is not optional in a lean system.
 Lowering inventory means problems truly shut down the operation, starving downstream processes for parts.
 Jidoka means machines and people are shutting down the system when there is a problem.
 This surfaces problems and is great if people are skilled and motivated enough to solve the problems very quickly.
 Otherwise, the result is simply an erosion of production efficiency and competitiveness.

 It should be clear that this really is a system.
 Toyota uses the analogy of trying to navigate through waters while lowering the water level to reveal the rocks.
 The water level is like inventory.
 The rocks are problems.
 When you lower the inventory problems are exposed and unless they are solved the boat will crash on the rocks.
 Jidoka also reveals rocks throughout the day.
 Surfacing problems is only valuable if people working on the process have the tools and are motivated to first contain the problems and then solve them at the root cause.
 It is an endless journey of improvement.